anikm1987/automation-ansible/Readme.md

 - operations folder contains roles to configure local machine
 - Added Test folder to test it with docker
 - Added dev folder to start managed nodes for development using docker compose
+- Support for Homebrew packages - require addition ruby package to be installed

 TODO: